haskell/alex/README.md

 ### Variant A

-First you need to generate the pre-processed templates via

-    $ cabal new-run gen-alex-sdist

-(otherwise `cabal install` will complain about "`data/AlexTemplate: copyFile: does not exist (No such file or directory)`")

-And then you can install `alex` simply by invoking
+You can install `alex` simply by invoking

     $ cabal install